Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 INFO: Registered file C:\WINDOWS\Fonts\WINGDING.TTF as font ** TrueType Font: Family=Wingdings Name=Wingdings style=0 fileName=C:\WINDOWS\Fonts\WINGDING.TTF rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file SYMBOL.TTF Aug 16, 2006 10:59:06 PM sun.font.FontManager addToFontList INFO: Add to Family Symbol, Font Symbol rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager registerFontFile INFO: Registered file C:\WINDOWS\Fonts\SYMBOL.TTF as font ** TrueType Font: Family=Symbol Name=Symbol style=0 fileName=C:\WINDOWS\Fonts\SYMBOL.TTF rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager findFont2D INFO: Search for font: Dialog Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file ARIALBD.TTF Aug 16, 2006 10:59:06 PM sun.font.FontManager addToFontList INFO: Add to Family Arial, Font Arial Bold rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager registerFontFile INFO: Registered file C:\WINDOWS\Fonts\ARIALBD.TTF as font ** TrueType Font: Family=Arial Name=Arial Bold style=1 fileName=C:\WINDOWS\Fonts\ARIALBD.TTF rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file WINGDING.TTF Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file SYMBOL.TTF Aug 16, 2006 10:59:06 PM sun.font.FontManager findFont2D INFO: Search for font: Dialog Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file ARIAL.TTF Aug 16, 2006 10:59:06 PM sun.font.FontManager addToFontList INFO: Add to Family Arial, Font Arial rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager registerFontFile INFO: Registered file C:\WINDOWS\Fonts\ARIAL.TTF as font ** TrueType Font: Family=Arial Name=Arial style=0 fileName=C:\WINDOWS\Fonts\ARIAL.TTF rank=2 Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file WINGDING.TTF Aug 16, 2006 10:59:06 PM sun.font.FontManager initialiseDeferredFont INFO: Opening deferred font file SYMBOL.TTF

-In some cases the font that is last mentioned might be in fact innocent.
+In some cases, the font that is last mentioned might not be the problem.
 Font names are printed when they are first used and subsequent uses are not shown.

 Java has its own font rasterizer, and you can expect some small differences between the appearance of text in a Java application and in a native application.